Tendinopathy 1

 References

-These references support the tendon overload, loading, and rehabilitation principles discussed in this FAQ.
+These references support the tendon overload, loading, imaging, and rehabilitation principles discussed in this FAQ.

 Runner with knee pain pointing to knee during physiotherapy assessment in clinic